Results of the 2025 Singaporean general election: Results and opposition parties

 Many analysts commented on PAP's landslide victory, noting a "flight to safety", as voters had echoed Prime Minister Lawrence Wong's call for a "strong mandate".
 It was also pointed out that this had effectively bucked the trend of PAP's vote share dropping during a leadership transition.
 Analysts said that the results pointed to a two-party system as the way forward for Singapore's future.
 Commentators were split as to whether the WP's results were a good showing or a sign of minimal progress.
 While the party had increased its vote share in two out of three constituencies it defended and achieved 44% or more of votes in all new constituencies it contested, former PAP MP Inderjit Singh argued that its candidates were still too thinly spread-out, preventing it from securing another GRC.
-The WP itself tried to limit its candidacies by not contesting the Marine Parade–Braddell Heights GRC, which predecessor constituency the party had contested.
+The WP itself tried to limit its candidacies by not contesting Marine Parade–Braddell Heights GRC, having contested the predecessor Marine Parade GRC.

-Institute of Policy Studies (IPS) fellow Gillian Koh mentioned that the leadership transition "is indeed now complete" following the success of the election, and is an endorsement of Wong's call for voters to return his experienced ministers to powers as well as party renewal with the inclusion of new members.
-Koh was critical of PAP's arguments during their campaign, but looked forward for the Singapore Economic Resilience Taskforce.
+Institute of Policy Studies (IPS) fellow Gillian Koh mentioned that the leadership transition "[was] indeed now complete" following the success of the election, and th the election was an endorsement of Wong's call for voters to return his experienced ministers to power as well as party renewal with the inclusion of new members.
+While critical of PAP arguments during the election campaign, she looked forward to the Singapore Economic Resilience Taskforce.
 (Note: The members for the Singapore Economic Resilience Taskforce are Chee Hong Tat, Gan Kim Yong, Desmond Lee, Tan See Leng and Josephine Teo.
 For the purpose of the election, Gan and Lee's wards (of Punggol GRC and West Coast-Jurong West GRC respectively) are considered as battleground states, while Chee, Tan and Teo's wards (of Bishan-Toa Payoh GRC, Chua Chu Kang GRC and Jalan Besar GRC respectively) are considered as safe seats; however, all five of the aforementioned ministers were re-elected in Parliament.)
-NUS Associate Professor Reuben Wong described the leadership renewal as a "continued viability" to remain as the most trade-dependent economy in the world.
-Analysts said that the Defence and Finance portfolios are the portfolios that were critical to look out for, in addition to the fresh MPs that would be given office portfolios in the upcoming cabinet reshuffle.
-In a CNA podcast on 9 May, Hong Kong Baptist University's professor Kenneth Paul Tan suggested that the PAP's win was because "politicians spoke more freely and voters began listening differently", commenting that podcasts have become more mainstream in political engagement, as compared to the use of digital content in the 2020 election.
+NUS Associate Professor Reuben Wong described the leadership renewal as a "continued viability" to be the most trade-dependent economy in the world.
+Analysts said that the Defence and Finance portfolios would need to be critically monitored, in addition to the fresh MPs that would be given office portfolios in the upcoming cabinet reshuffle.
+In a CNA podcast on 9 May, Hong Kong Baptist University's professor Kenneth Paul Tan suggested that the PAP's win was because "politicians spoke more freely and voters began listening differently", commenting that podcasts had become more mainstream in political engagement, as compared to the use of digital content in the 2020 election.